Digital-Grinnell/rootstalk-issue-workflow/2022-spring/2022-spring-azure.md

  Grinnell’s Digital Grinnell server.

-A note on this issue’s multimedia features: In addition to this “print-friendly” number of Rootsatalk, we’ve created an interactive multimedia version of the issue.
-In order to access all the media in this interactive issue—including content featuring hyperlinks—you’ll need to download the interactive PDF version and, once you’ve done so, open it using the Adobe Acrobat Reader.
-You'll find a link you can use to download the interactive PDF at the bottom of the page at [https://rootstalk.grinnell.edu](http://).
-If you don’t already have the Adobe Acrobat Reader installed on your computer, you can download a trial copy at https://acrobat.adobe.com.
+A note on this issue’s multimedia features: In addition to this “print-friendly” number of Rootstalk, we’ve created an interactive multimedia PDF of the issue, which you can download at https://rootstalk.grinnell.edu.
+Interactive issues of Rootstalk include content featuring hyperlinks and—occasionally—embedded audio and video files, including short film, computer animations and graphics, and our podcast, “RootsTalk!”

+To access these features, you’ll need to have the Adobe Acrobat Reader running on your computer.
+If you don’t already have the software installed, you can download a trial copy at https://acrobat.adobe.com.

+You can also use the Rootstalk link (https://rootstalk.grinnell.edu) to read all the content for this and past issues of the journal online.

 Grinnell alumnus Keith Kozloff  took the photograph we're featuring on the cover of this issue.
 It’s titled “Hiking with Frank.”